rafeerahman/Anonymizer/deliverable-1/planning.md

 **I want to** collect student feedback at the end of the term, with awareness that possible formatting errors may be included

-**so that** data can be anonymized when given to the class next semester
+**so that** data can be anonymized when given to the class next semester.

  **Acceptance Criteria:**